-The display is split into 3 sections, one section per heap type.
+When SAM is disabled, the display is split into 3 sections, one section per heap type.
 There is a brief description of the use for each heap.

 On the left is the amount of memory used for each heap type as a series of bar graphs:

 The requested bar graph shows how much of that heap was requested by the application.
 Just because an application requests memory doesn’t automatically mean the application gets it.
 If the application requests too much memory, a warning message is displayed.
-The bar is also color coded to show whether the memory type is oversubscibed or is close to being oversubscribed.
+The bar is also color coded to show whether the memory type is oversubscribed or is close to being oversubscribed.